localgod/console-color/README.md

 ConsoleColor is a simple class to use ANSI Colorcodes.

-Console_Color::convert() - Transform Colorcodes into ANSI Control Codes
+ConsoleColor::convert() - Transform Colorcodes into ANSI Control Codes
   Converts colorcodes in the format %y (for yellow) into ansi-control codes.
 The conversion table is: ('bold' meaning 'light' on some terminals).
 It's almost the same conversion table irssi uses.